ilyavf/tx-decoder/README.md

 [![Build Status](https://travis-ci.org/ilyavf/tx-decoder.png?branch=master)](https://travis-ci.org/ilyavf/tx-decoder)

+> WARNING: This package is deprecated.
+Use [tx-builder ](https://www.npmjs.com/package/tx-builder) which includes both transaction builder and decoder.

 This package contains **composable helpers** for decoding a blockchain transaction and implements an example of bitcoin transaction decoder.

 It can be useful for blockchain projects forked from BitcoinCore that want to add **custom data to a transaction**.